34th-Arma-Company/34th-PRC-Aux-Mod/hemtt-todo.md

   - what should build script do?
   - make a script for each hemtt action?
 - figure out how hemtt puts verions into the pbo and get it to do that
+- PBOs get a prefix added to them
+  - kind of breaks the sc_uniforms patch and the SEC_Guest pack